-The climate vulnerability of the proposed development has been suitably mitigated through the planned construction works and final design to ensure no significant adverse climate adaptation risk.
+The climate vulnerability of the 3FM Project has been suitably mitigated through the planned construction works and final design to ensure no significant adverse climate adaptation risk.

-Dublin Port Company is required, under section 15 of the Climate Action and Low Carbon Development Act 2015, as amended to perform its functions in a manner consistent with the following:
+In deciding whether to grant development consent, An Bord Pleanála is required is required, under section 15 of the Climate Action and Low Carbon Development Act 2015, as amended to perform its functions in a manner consistent with the following:

-- The most recent approved climate action plan; - The most recent approved national long term climate action strategy; - The most recent approved national adaptation framework and approved sectoral adaptation plans; - The furtherance of the national climate objective; and - The objective of mitigating greenhouse gas emissions and adapting to the effects of climate change in the State.
+The most recent approved climate action plan;

+- The most recent approved national long term climate action strategy; - The most recent approved national adaptation framework and approved sectoral adaptation plans; - The furtherance of the national climate objective; and - The objective of mitigating greenhouse gas emissions and adapting to the effects of climate change in the State.